Agincourt. A Romance.: Context

-James was a British Consul, causing him to travel frequently and live in countries like the USA and Italy.
+James was a British Consul, causing him to travel frequently and live in countries like the US and Italy.
 He served in the army, which is reflected by the topic of patriotism and an uprising war in the novel.
 He also held the title of Historiographer Royal, a profession related to his interest in writing historic fiction.
 He has published over 61 novels, most of them belong to the genre of historic fiction and are set in late medieval and early renaissance settings.
 The books are mostly about European history with a focus on Great Britain.
 His works are part of the epoque of romanticism.
 Central themes in romantic literature are emotions, a return to nature, and a glorification of the past.
 Especially late medieval times, folklore and mythology with patriotic topics were preferred.
 Agincourt.
 A Romance. follows these central themes, often using nature to support the plot, glorifying medieval times, and focusing on the emotions of the protagonist.
 Social rules and morals also became central motifs in the later years of romanticism, in which Agincourt.
 A Romance. was written.
 The novel is focused on the morals of England and Europe in the 15th century, the author presents a return to more simple moral structures and chivalry as opposed to the rising of complicated moral philosophy in the early 19th century.
 Many other works by him deal with the same topic, he even published a book about the history of chivalry.
 This novel follows this common topic and is most exemplary of all of his works for his main interest in chivalry and romance.
 The book has been published in collections, such as the first edition, and in three volumes.
 The format of three volumes is commonly found in the author's works.